The definitions in this article are based on the latest Maltese regulation.

 Each type of blockchain application in business projects has its own rules and principles of operation.
 To be able to fully understand the future potential of these applications, it is necessary to clearly divide blockchain projects and investments in them into 3 categories.

-The most secure and transparent approach for investing in blockchain projects is the STO (security token offerings) or, consequently, ETO (equity token offerings), under which the token issued by the company is a digital equivalent of its shares and gives the same rights as those granted by shares.
+The most secure and transparent approach for investing in blockchain projects and digital asset investment is the STO (security token offerings) or, consequently, ETO (equity token offerings), under which the token issued by the company is a digital equivalent of its shares and gives the same rights as those granted by shares.
 In this case, the application of blockchain makes it possible to issue shares in electronic form.
-The project itself can be anything from a regular startup or a startup using a blockchain, a recycling plant or, in theory, any kind of business that has something of value to offer.
+The project itself can be anything from a regular startup, a security token agency, or a startup using a blockchain, a recycling plant or, in theory, any kind of business that has something of value to offer.
 The STO is the only type of blockchain project that is showing promise under the current evolution of the blockchain market.
 From the very beginning utility tokens were not designed to become a financial instrument, however some people were speculating on those as if they were.
 The launch of tokens tied to real assets ranging from commodities to stocks is the logical evolution of tokens that will be able to grant their holders real value that will not be vulnerable to overall market conditions and will not suffer from the hyper-volatility suffered by other types of tokens.[

 Of all the great variety of blockchain-based projects we can clearly differentiate between several types: for example, there is one linked to businesses, in which the blockchain is used to solve specific business problems.
 Usually, this involves the combination of a large number of players who do not trust each other at different levels and provide automated calculations within the ecosystem.